-- List all available channels. - Are channels natively integrated? - Describe the ease of use around sending both transactional and promotional messages. - How easy is it to integrate personalization in omnichannel campaigns? - What device-targeting capabilities are available? - Describe your third-party integration connectivity. - Do you have any Al capabilities that help with management or execution?
+- What does content creation look like? - What are the product recommendation capabilities? - Do you offer omnichannel personalization tokens? - What global features and localization do you support (language, encoding, etc.)? - How do you handle language translation? - How difficult is it for a user to create and optimize content within the UI? - Do you need a Digital Asset Management (DAM) system as part of the content experience? - List all available channels. - Are channels natively integrated? - Describe the ease of use around sending both transactional and promotional messages. - How easy is it to integrate personalization in omnichannel campaigns? - What device-targeting capabilities are available? - Describe your third-party integration connectivity. - Do you have any AI capabilities that help with management or execution? - How do you connect online and offline experiences?